 - After the event finishes, but while things are still fresh, hold a debrief meeting with your staff and set targets for the next event.

-Avoid common pitfalls:
+Avoid the following common exhibition pitfalls:

-- bored, tired or disinterested staff more interested in colleagues than greeting visitors;
+- bored, tired or disinterested staff;